-At the time, the pro-democracy movement was gaining strength throughout Poland, and the communist government hoped that martial law would help rein in anti-communist groups like Solidarity.
+When martial law was instigated, the pro-democracy movement was gaining strength throughout Poland, and the communist government hoped the move would help rein in opposition groups like Solidarity.
 Anti-government organizations were banned, leaders were arrested, and thousands of soldiers patrolled the streets.
 A curfew was imposed, borders were sealed, phone lines disconnected, and airports were closed.

 Martial law is an extreme measure, and it hasn’t been imposed in the United States since the Civil War.
 But when we lived in Sudan in the mid 80s, Terri and I had a firsthand look at what life under martial law is like.

-In Khartoum, the restrictions only lasted a couple of weeks, and we worked hard to stay off the radar.
+In the capital Khartoum, the restrictions only lasted a couple of weeks, and we worked hard to stay off the radar.
 Luckily, I only had one scary encounter at a military checkpoint where I experienced my first, and hopefully last, machine gun barrel thrust into my open car window.
-At the other end of the gun an agitated soldier was asking what I was up to.
+At the other end of the gun was an agitated soldier asking what I was up to.

 We were on pins and needles constantly, and I can’t imagine what Poland must have gone through for 2 years.

 Today, the democratic Poland is a very different place than in the 80s.
-But I’m sure this sculpture is still a painful reminder for many people there.
-And after reading the history and the motivation for the The Anonymous Pedestrians Sculptures, it was even more emotive for us.
+But it’s certain that this sculpture is still a painful reminder for many Polish people.
+And after reading the artist’s inspiration for the The Anonymous Pedestrians, it was even more emotive for us.
 It reminded us of a troubled time in our past, and gave us an even greater appreciation for our peaceful lives.

 7. Onyshchenko via Wikimedia Commons